Dan Costa (musician): Musical career

 In 2024, Costa took his music to Mexico, inviting local musicians to celebrate and interact with indigenous forms of expression.
 He also toured Europe, Southeast Asia and Australasia for the second time.
-In an interview for Otago Daily Times, he spoke of music as a message and underlined its ability to raise awareness of animal welfare, peace and human rights.
+In an interview with Otago Daily Times, he spoke of music as a message, and underlined its ability to raise awareness of animal welfare, peace and human rights.
 He recalled his collaborations on tour with world music instruments such as Indian sarod, Syrian vocals and Kazakh dombra, underlining his respect for local traditions.

 He did masterclasses at institutions such as Canadian International School (Singapore), University of New South Wales and Elizabeth College (Hobart), and was featured by media outlets such as Seven News, Berliner Zeitung and Bangkok Post.

-Considered "a voice for the voiceless", his track Paw Prints was used by global organisation Four Paws in support of animal welfare while Encaminho was one of the most popular jazz songs of 2024 for All About Jazz.
-During his tour of the British Isles in 2025, he was a guest lecturer at the Royal Academy of Music, the Royal Northern College of Music and the Liverpool Institute for Performing Arts.
-His music has also been included in instructional material.
+Considered "a voice for the voiceless", his track "Paw Prints" was used by global organisation Four Paws in support of animal welfare, while "Encaminho" was named as one of the most popular jazz songs of 2024 by All About Jazz.

+During his tour of the British Isles in 2025, he was a guest lecturer at the Royal Academy of Music, the Royal Northern College of Music and the Liverpool Institute for Performing Arts, while his tour of Southeastern Europe included interviews for Radio Romania and Jazz FM 100.8 Skopje in North Macedonia.

+Costa's music has also been included in instructional material.